wjr83/Interactive-Lab-Hub/Lab 5/README.md

 - We designed the smart recycling system to be a "trash-eating monster" for awareness-raising for adults and education for kids.
 - The smart recycling system itself will feel like a normal trash can, with the exception that the item will not be dropped into a hole but rather placed on a flat surface for a quick classification scan before the user drops the item into the corresponding bin.

-> - how will the trash can look like:
+> - How the smart recycling bin/trashcan looks like:

 ![main](https://github.com/annetta-zheng/Interactive-Lab-Hub/assets/67286396/3bf5e727-950b-45b9-8366-4438e0c25807)